The case complexity is important because it guarantees that the algorithm will not perform worse than a certain threshold.

-The complexity of an algorithm describes the total amount of memory space it requires.
+The best case complexity of an algorithm refers to the amount of time or space it can take to execute.

 The case complexity of an algorithm refers to the expected amount of time it takes to execute for inputs of typical size.